 Are you thinking about getting a short term loan in Arkansas?
 Don’t apply without going through this guide.

-No, payday loans are illegal in Arkansas.
+No, payday loans aren’t legal in Arkansas.
 The Check Casher Act, as defined by Arkansas Code 23-52-101 et. seq, was repealed in 2011.
-After which, Arkansas payday lenders stopped providing these kinds of loans.
+After which, lenders in Arkansas stopped providing these kinds of loans.

 Installment loans you can apply for

 What other options do I have if I need extra cash in Arkansas?

-While you can’t get a payday loan or a payday advance in Arkansas, you can think about getting funds in other ways.
+While you can’t get a payday loan or a cash advance in Arkansas, you can get funds in other ways.
 Your options include:

 - Apply for a credit card.
 Whether you have good or bad creditworthiness, there is a huge selection of credit cards worth considering if you need extra money.
 Credit cards also have more reasonable payments and lower interest rates.

 - Tribal loans.
 If you live in a state like Arkansas where payday loans are illegal, you still have the option of getting one if you go through a tribal lender like SWIFT or Blue Trust Loans.
-Since these lenders are based on tribal land, they are considered a sovereign entity and are able to abide by their own laws.
+Since these lenders are based on tribal land, they are considered a sovereign entity and abide by their own laws.

 - Short term loans from other states.
-If you’re in Arkansas temporarily but are normally a resident of a state where payday loans are legal, you can consider applying for an online payday loan.
+If you’re in Arkansas temporarily but are normally a resident of a state where payday loans are legal, you can apply for an online payday loan.
 To do this you’ll have to provide documented evidence of your residence in another state.
-Also make sure the lender is backed by the OLA or similar.
+Also make sure the lender is backed by the Online Lenders Alliance or similar.